pingcap/docs/cached-tables.md

 The cached table feature is suitable for tables with the following characteristics:

 - The data volume of the table is small.
-- The table is read-only, or is rarely updated.
+- The table is read-only or rarely updated.
 - The table is frequently accessed, and you expect a better read performance.

 When the data volume of the table is small but the data is frequently accessed, the data is concentrated on a Region in TiKV and makes it a hotspot Region, which affects the performance.
 Therefore, the typical usage scenarios of cached tables are as follows:

 - Configuration tables, from which applications read the configuration information.
-- The tables of exchange rates in the financial sector, which is updated only once a day and not in real time.
+- The tables of exchange rates in the financial sector.
+These tables are updated only once a day but not in real-time.
-- Bank branch or network information tables, which is rarely updated.
+- Bank branch or network information tables, which are rarely updated.

 Taking configuration tables as an example, when the application restarts, the configuration information is loaded in all connections, which causes a high read latency.
 You can solve this problem by using the cached tables feature.